rojo-rbx/rojo/docs/reference/sync-details.md

 {: align="center" }

 !!! warning
-    Starting in Rojo 0.5.0 Beta 1, the `Name` field is no longer required.
+    Starting in Rojo 0.5.0 (stable), the `Name` field is no longer required.
 The name of the top-level instance in a JSON model is now based on its file name, and the `Name` field is now ignored.

     Rojo will emit a warning if the `Name` field is specified and does not match the file's name.